KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

   <img src="/assets/images/Kinematic-Chain-Mapping/fig8.PNG" width="700">
 </p>

-Since we use the path to each joint from the directed graph, this approach also works for more complex kinematic chains with branching (i.e. where joints may have multiple children).
+Since we use the path to each joint from the directed graph, this approach also works for more complex open kinematic chains with branching (i.e. where joints may have multiple children).

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig9.PNG" width="700">